Elias-Ladenburger/CSEP/artefacts/concept-1.0/use cases.md

 1. The user confirms their choice.

 ### Alternatives
-Instead of confirmation, the user selects "cancel".
+Instead of confirmation, the user selects "cancel", in this case, the user is shown the scenario view.

 ### Assumptions